Maurizio Sarri and cigarettes: A timeline of a turbulent relationship

-Chelsea manager Maurizio Sarri is famed not only for his style of football but for his tendency to spark up a cigarette in the middle of a match.
+Former Chelsea boss Maurizio Sarri is famed not only for his style of football but for his tendency to spark up a cigarette in the middle of a match.

-Images of the boss smoking during games while in charge of Napoli regularly circulated, with smoking on the touchline outlawed in English football for a significant number of years.
+Images of the boss smoking during games while in charge of Napoli regularly circulated, while his nicotine chewing habits in England often doing the rounds on social media.

-We’ve taken a look at Sarri’s recent history to see how his smoking habits have changed going into the much stricter realm of Premier League football.
+We’ve taken a look at Sarri’s recent history to see how his smoking habits have evolved over the years.

 Sarri was seen puffing away on the touchline for a good number of years at Empoli and Napoli.